R3AP3/amogus/README.md

 ## Screenshot:
 ![grafik](https://user-images.githubusercontent.com/89069925/147856427-7653deeb-a6e8-46ae-9e4b-944897b45031.png)

-## Contact me:
+## Issues:
-If you have ideas for the Script or encouter any bugs message me on [Telegram](https://t.me/WH4M1).
+It seems like libmediainfo is causing some problems sometimes for some people.
+If you encounter any error copy your terminal output with the error and open an issue.

+If you encounter any other issues then feel free to open an Issue aswell